-The Greater Gwent Health, Social Care & Well-Being RPB became a co-opted non-voting member of the Gwent RCC during Quarter 3 of 2016 formalising the reporting structures between the RCC and the RPB.
+The Greater Gwent Health, Social Care & Well-Being RPB became a co-opted member of the Gwent RCC during Quarter 3 of 2016 formalising the reporting structures between the RCC and the RPB.
+RCC Members attend many of the partnership boards and operational groups which sit under the RPB ensuring that strategic links are made.